weathondev/SingstarCreatorTutorial/README.md

 7. Select OPLs ELF file (with O not X)
 8. Now OPL will be booted from USB stick, select the right ISO and start with (now with X)
 9. Have fun!

+# Support

+If you need support with any step just create a Github issue - if I have time i'll try to help, please just concretely describe on what you did already and what doesn't work.